Latitude and Longitude

 Practice first.
-Put your mouse cursor near your location and double click or just drag the map.
-The map display will move so that the selected point is in the centre.
+Put your mouse cursor on the map, click down, and drag the map.
+The map display will move.
+Move so that your selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map.
-Or type the town, country, zip code or post code in the box below, for example: chicago 35035 paris france london CM2 bangalore adelaide lagos liverpool

 To refine the accuracy of your site latitude and longitude, click on the plus sign + on the left side of the map.
 The map scale will change so that you can home in accurately on your location.
 Repeat.
 At the top right click to choose the Map, Satellite or Terrain options to see the satellite photo image of the ground.
 You may left click your mouse and drag the satellite map.

 Next step: If you want satellite TV dish pointing, select the satellite at the lower left pull down menu box and click the map again (to recalculate the pointing angles)

 Latitude is North - South ( up and down ! ).
 Longitude is West - East ( sideways !).
 Latitude is zero on the equator and positive in the northern hemisphere and negative in the southern hemisphere.
 Longitude is zero on the prime meridian - home of Greenwich Mean Time and is positive to the east, across Europe and Asia.
 Longitude is negative to the west, across the Atlantic and the Americas.
 Read about the history of latitude and longitude.
 Look here for my animated views of the Planet Earth.